Learn something new every day More Info... by email

 There are other medications that may be tried for sacroiliac joint inflammation treatment if the conservative NSAIDs are not reducing inflammation enough.
 Some people will take oral steroids like prednisone, and occasionally injections of steroids into the joint may be tried for pain relief.
 There is controversy on this treatment and some doctors feel it risks more to the joint than is necessary.

 If arthritis is causing the problem, medications specifically to treat arthritis might be given instead.
-A variety of sacroiliac joint inflammation treatments may be tried when the underlying condition is ankylosing spondylitis.
-Should something like infection be the primary cause either oral or intravenous antibiotics could be used to treat the condition.
+A variety of inflammation treatments may be tried when the underlying condition is ankylosing spondylitis.
+Should something like infection be the primary cause, either oral or intravenous antibiotics could be used to treat the condition.

 For many people, inflammation in the sacroiliac joint is painful but curable with a few medications and some physical therapy.
 This may not be the case when more complicated illnesses are creating the problem.
 Treatment gets more complex as it needs to, to address these additional issues.